 4. Determine A Suitable Rep/Set Range

-Secondly, you will need to decide a suitable rep and set range to help you achieve your goal
+Secondly, you will need to decide on suitable reps and sets to help you achieve your goal

 So what is a rep and set?